Which online payment processor is best for your business?

 Adding it all up

-As you’re determining the best online payment system to offer to your customers, Wiedenhoff recommends carefully calculating your profit margin for every line item of an online transaction.
+As you’re determining the best online payment system to offer to your customers, carefully calculate your profit margin for every line item of an online transaction.

 If you add up all the costs—not just the transaction fees related to your payment system but also shipping, returns and other expenses—and you still come out with a profit, you’re in good shape.
 If not, there may be certain products you’ll want to sell in-store only.